Area bound by Weymouth Road, Roscommon Road, Browns Road and Russell Road.

 - Download the proposed plans and locations of the speed calming measures in Manurewa (PDF 10.6MB, 11 pages).

 We consulted on this proposal from 1 April 2019 to 10 May 2019 to improve our plan for the proposed road safety improvements.
-Local knowledge will help give us a better understanding of the area, your needs, and any improvements that can be made to the design.
+Local knowledge gave us a better understanding of the area, your needs, and improvements made to the design.

 We asked whether you: